echuff/course-project/CodeBook.md

 ---
 title: "CodeBook"
 author: "C. Huff"
-date: "December 25, 2015"
+date: "January 16, 2016"
 output: html_document
 ---

-This analysis produces an extract of the feature set data in the Human Activity Recognition Using Smartphones (HARS) Dataset, Version 1.0, prepared by Reyes-Ortiz, et. al. of the SmartLab - Non-Linear Complex Systems Laboratory of the Università degli Studi di Genova (www.smartlab.ws).* The HARS dataset, with accompanying documentation, is available for download from [this archive page](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+This analysis produces an extract of the feature set data in the Human Activity Recognition Using Smartphones (HARS) Dataset, Version 1.0, prepared by Reyes-Ortiz, et. al. of the SmartLab - Non-Linear Complex Systems Laboratory of the Universita degli Studi di Genova (www.smartlab.ws).* The HARS dataset, with accompanying documentation, is available for download from [this archive page](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 **Source Data**

 The original HARS data provide measurements of motion data for a group of volunteers wearing a smartphone on the waist.
 Each person performed six activities (from laying to walking upstairs).
 The experimenters captured 3-axial linear acceleration and 3-axial angular velocity data for the timed motion in each activity using the smartphone's embedded accelerometer and gyroscope.

 After preprocessing, the sensor signals were sampled into obervations of overlapping, fixed-width, sliding time windows for each activity and test subject.
-A 561-variable feature set of time and frequency domain measures, based on mean, standard deviation, and other summary statistics, was prepared for each windowed measurement period, the number of which observations ranges from 36 to 95, depending upon subject and activity.
+A 561-variable feature set of time and frequency domain measures, based on mean, standard deviation, and other summary statistics, was prepared for each windowed measurement period.
+The number of observations for each person and activity ranged from 36 to 95.
 Each of the feature measurements was normalized and bounded within -1 and 1.

-The obtained dataset was then randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+The resulting dataset was then randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
 For purposes of machine learning research, the activity labels corresponding to the feature set observations were held out in a y (target) variable.

 **Extracted Data**

-The extracted data combine the features from the entire universe of test subjects, that is, both those in the training set and those in the test set.
+The extracted data combine the features from the entire universe of test subjects, that is, including both those in the training set and those in the test set.
 Only the feature variables based upon the mean and standard deviation statistics of sensor data in the observed time windows are included (79 variables out of the 561-element feature set).

 Each reported measurement in the extracted data is the mean of the original windowed feature data observations for an individual subject over the entire measured period of  an activity.
 For example, the value -0.928056469 in observation 541 of the extract is the average for feature variable tBodyAcc-X of the standard deviations of the time-windowed phone accelerometer reading observations for subject 1 over the course of the LAYING activity.